brocaar/chirpstack-docs/docs/gateway-bridge/install/config.md

 ## Environment variables

 Although using the configuration file is recommended, it is also possible to use environment variables to set configuration variables.
+Configuration dots `.` are replaced with double underscores `__`.

 Example: